-The days of killing animals out of fear are over.
-And one only need to look at Yellowstone Park, in the U.S., as a prime example3 as to the far-reaching impacts of these short-sighted acts.
-South Africa - a country whose environmental policies, fueled by booming eco-tourism, should be setting precedence for the world.
-At a time when we are racing through our natural resources at unsustainable rates, destroying wild animals simply because we can, or because of irrational fears fueled by a lack of knowledge, is no longer acceptable. ...
+- 35 The days of killing animals out of fear are over.
+And one only need to look at Yellowstone Park, in the U.S., as a prime example as to the far-reaching impacts of these short-sighted acts.
+South Africa a country whose environmental policies, fueled by booming eco-tourism, should be setting precedence for the world.
+At a time when we are racing through our natural resources at unsustainable rates, destroying wild animals simply because we can, or because of impacts of formation of the setting impacts of the setting. - 40 of irrational fears fueled by a lack of knowledge, is no longer acceptable. ...